 5G NSWO shall use EAP-AKA’, as specified in RFC 5448 [12], for authentication.
 The EAP-AKA’ implementations shall comply with the EAP-AKA’ profile specified in Annex F of the present document.

-A new network function, called NSWO NF, is introduced to support authentication for NSWO in 5GS.
-The NSWO NF interfaces to the WLAN access network using SWa interface and interfaces to the AUSF using Service Based Interface (SBI).
+A new network function, called NSWOF, is introduced to support authentication for NSWO in 5GS.
+The NSWOF interfaces to the WLAN access network using SWa interface and interfaces to the AUSF using Service Based Interface (SBI).

-Editor’s Note: The above text may need to be updated to align with NSWO architecture in TS 23.501.

 S.3 Authentication procedure

 S.3.1 5G NSWO co-existence with EPS NSWO